TGthms/usa-travel-guide/README.md

 ## License
 Code is MIT licensed — see [LICENSE](LICENSE)

-Photos in /images are © 2026 TGthms and licensed under CC BY 4.0 — free to use with credit.
+All photos in /images are © 2026 TGthms and licensed under CC BY 4.0 — free to use with credit.